-This is where I can line up to pick up my tickets or borrow a hearing assistance pack.
+This is where I can pick up my tickets, leave my coat or my bag, borrow a hearing assistance pack or ask staff for help.

 I will see Front of House staff working at the theatre doors and cloakroom/information desks.